European Action on Drugs (EAD)

-One of the main themes of the event was the emergence of new psychoactive substances .
+One of the main themes of the event was the .
 The Commission is responsible for proposing to Member States that new drugs be put under control under Council Decision 2005/387/JHA .
 The Commission is reviewing this Decision’s mechanism for dealing with new substances and is considering how to make it more effective.
 In this way, the European Commission is supporting the EU Member States in the fight against new substances.

 The annual event in Warsaw brought together 120 people and organisations that decided to take concrete action on drugs in their own environment by making a specific commitment.